Register now to express your interest in the Circle of Support Pilot Program

 Can I choose my Peer Mentor?

-A matched Peer Mentor will contact you at a nominated day and time so you can ask questions and find out more about them and the program.
+A matched Peer Mentor will contact you at a nominated day and time so you can ask questions and find out more about them and Circle of Support.

-You can then decide to continue with the program or find another Peer Mentor if gender or age is a strong consideration for you.
+You can then decide to continue with Circle of Support or find another Peer Mentor if gender or age is a strong consideration for you.
 You can discuss your specific needs with the IDFA team.

 Do I have to participate for 12 weeks?